One of the biggest challenges that a married couple can face when they have a newborn is dealing with a baby that will not sleep through the night.

 While there are countless approaches and recommendations on how to get your baby to sleep, we have personally used and seen the best results from three products:

-Available since 2004 as a CD and now as an instant download, Songs from Mommy’s Heart is a baby sleep system that was developed by Jack Levy and is based on years of solid research on the effects of music and heart beat on a baby’s sleep patterns.
+Available since 2004 as a CD and now as an instant download, Songs from Mommy’s Heart is a baby sleep system that was developed by Jack and is based on years of solid research on the effects of music and heart beat on a baby’s sleep patterns.
 The product is now available as a collection of downloadable MP3′s so you can start using it immediately instead of waiting for a package to arrive.
-BTW, in case you are wondering, Jack Levy is George’s brother, and we can personally vouch that the system works (our whole family uses the product) and it even comes with a full money back guarantee in case you are not satisfied.
+BTW, in case you are wondering, Jack is ’s brother, and we can personally vouch that the system works (our whole family uses the product) and it even comes with a full money back guarantee in case you are not satisfied.

 2) On Becoming Baby Wise: Giving Your Infant the Gift of Nighttime Sleep (Book Format) by Dr. Gary Ezzo.